For Supervisors and Employees

 New York state employers must provide sexual harassment prevention training to all employees on an annual basis, including exempt or non-exempt employees, part-time workers, seasonal workers, and temporary workers.

 New York City employers with 15 or more employees must provide compliant sexual harassment prevention training to all full- and part-time employees and interns annually, and to new employees within 90 days of hire.

 We customize your course with the required information on your internal complaint procedure and contact information for learner questions about the training.

-WTN’s harassment training covers all types of unlawful harassment and retaliation with practical, clear explanations of supervisor responsibilities and employee complaint procedure.
+WTN’s online harassment training covers all types of unlawful harassment and retaliation with practical, clear explanations of supervisor responsibilities and employee complaint procedures.
 Our training meets the “Effective Training” Standard in establishing an “Affirmative Defense” for employers in the event of an employment-related charge.

 - Hospitality/Food & beverage

 - Colleges and Universities

 English and fully dubbed Spanish online courses for one affordable price!

 Call 833-830-7030 for more information.